BRU1S3R/BRUISER_MASTER_OSCP_NOTES/BRUISER_WILL_PASS.md

-# You Are A Pro Read Teamer, You Are Living The DREAM
+# You Are A Pro Red Team/Pentester.
+GOGETDEMROACHES
  # GENERAL
 ##### Lemmie upgrade you
  ```bash